YSaxon/slack-bolt-utils/README.md

-# slack-bolt-utils
+# Python Slack Bolt Extensions

-A collection of addons for creating slackbots with Slack's Bolt library in python
+A collection of functions and decorators for creating slackbots with Slack's Bolt library